badbart/frontend-nanodegree-mobile-portfolio/README.md

 * I moved the perfmatter.js Script Tag to the Bottom just because i like it better there, because of the async this will not add any performance
 * I used compression on the profilepic.jpg Image reducing its size
 * CSS and JS Files will be minified and the style.css was inlined
+* Created a new and small Version of the pizzeria.jpg because only a small one is needed here

 On the Server Side i would set an expiry Date or different names on the css,js and image files so they can be cached.
 Also on the Server, i would activate compression.